 Installation of the Makoto Intravascular Imaging SystemTM is performed by a service representative.
 Following installation, Infraredx personnel or authorized representative will instruct designated catheterization laboratory personnel on the basic operation and care of the system; this instruction supplements the more detailed information presented in this manual.

 16.3 Installation Requirements

 16.3.1 Facilities Requirements

-The Makoto Intravascular Imaging System[TM] is designed to be used in a typical coronary catheterization laboratory.
-In most cases, no special modifications to an existing facility are necessary.
+The Makoto Intravascular Imaging SystemTM is designed to be used in a typical catheterization laboratory or similarly equipped facility.